code-xD/100-days-of-move/docs/Eliza_02.md

 This guide will help you set up the Eliza framework.
 We'll walk through installing all prerequisites and then launching Eliza.

+## Notes for Windows Users

+WSL2 is required for Windows installations.
+Please follow the [Microsoft WSL installation guide](https://learn.microsoft.com/en-us/windows/wsl/install-manual) before proceeding with the setup.

 ## Prerequisites

 * Python 2.7+